Lathacharujenny/Pizza-Sales-Analysis-SQL-Tableau/README.md

 3. **Interpret the Visualizations**:
    - Bar charts, pie charts, and line graphs provide clear insights into sales performance.
    - Compare metrics across pizza categories, sizes, and time periods to make informed decisions.

 ---

-## 3. Notes
-- Ensure to interact with all visualizations to uncover deeper insights.
-- For better analysis, hover over charts and graphs to view specific data points.

----